↑

 Directions to make your edible ornaments:

-2. After allowing the chocolate to cool a few minutes, scoop it into the small sandwich baggie.
+2. After allowing the chocolate to cool for a few minutes, scoop it into the small sandwich baggie.
 Squeeze the extra air out and make a small snip in the corner using the scissors.

 Make a small loop at the top of the chocolate ornament for the ribbon or twine if you wish.